-The Rebels started the stronger of the two sides.
-Witn new signing Asomoah looking very lively in the opening stages.
-It was Asomoah's cross in the fourth minute, which led to an early chance for Dave Rainford, but with Rainford stretching the ball elluded him by inches for what would have been a certain tap in.
+The Rebels started the stronger of the two sides, with new signing Asamoah looking very lively in the opening stages.
+It was Asamoah's cross in the fourth minute, which led to an early chance for Dave Rainford, but with Rainford stretching the ball eluded him by inches for what would have been a certain tap in.

 On 20 minutes Canvey took the lead.
-A neat five man passing movement led to striker Wayne Vaughan putting former Ipswich star John Kennedy though on goal, who cooly slotted the ball past Mautone.
-An excellent goal.
+A neat five man passing movement led to striker Wayne Vaughan putting former Ipswich star John Kennedy though on goal, who coolly slotted the ball past Mautone, an excellent goal.

 This saw Darron Wilkinson move back into a central midfield position with Cross playing as a right winger and with Wilkinson now in the middle Canvey's playmaker Mark Stimson did not get as much time on the ball.

 Slough took a while to adapt to the rainy conditions early in the second half and it was Canvey again who pressed for a second goal.
 They nearly did get the second goal, but for Steve Mautone saving expertly from Wayne Vaughan and Stimson in the early period of the half.

-After this scare though Canvey were forced to sit back a little as the Rebels pushed hard for an equaliser in the last 25 minutes, but they had to do it without the services of both Keith McPherson, who looks to have picked up a hamstring injury and Leon Townley with a facial cut.
+After this scare though Canvey were forced to sit back a little as the Rebels pushed hard for an equaliser in the last 25 minutes, but they had to do it without the services of both Keith McPherson, who looked to have picked up a hamstring injury and Leon Townley with a facial cut.

 It was Markman who had the best chance of the game about five minutes after coming on.
 A cross from Junior Haynes fell into Markman's path, but his volley sailed well over the bar when he should have hit the target at least.

 As the game went into the final minutes Canvey got back into the driving seat, holding the ball up in the corners.
-Slough had enough chances to snatch a draw but in order to get a share of the points you have to score and that's the one thing that we couldn't do tonight against arguably the best defence in the league.
+Slough had enough chances to snatch a draw but in order to get a share of the points you have to score and that's the one thing that Slough couldn't do tonight against arguably the best defence in the league.